pypeit/PypeIt/doc/installing.rst

         conda create -n pypeit python=3.8
         conda activate pypeit

 #.
-Install PyQt5 and bottleneck directly (these are the only step that's different from a nominal conda installation)
+Install PyQt5 and bottleneck directly (these are the only steps that are
+   different from a nominal conda installation)

    .. code-block:: console